Erasmus+ for Internships in Europe

 If you belong to one of the target groups mentioned here, you can apply for the social top-up via Mobility-Online - as soon as the section "Erasmus+ Scholarship" is activated.
 Proof is provided in the form of a Declaration on Honour in which participants sign a declaration stating that they fulfil all the relevant eligibility criteria.
 Participants must be able to provide proof of eligibility upon request.

-Students with a degree of disability of 20 or more or with a chronic illness, that will lead to additional costs during the stay abroad, are entitled to apply for the assumption of real costs ("long application") as an alternative to the social top-up.
+Students with a degree of disability of 20 or more or a proven disability / a chronic illness, that will lead to additional costs during the stay abroad, as well as students with child(ren) are entitled to apply for the assumption of real costs ("long application") as an alternative to the social top-up.
 In this case, the application amount (max.
 15,000 .- EUR / semester) is calculated according to personal needs and paid out in addition to the regular Erasmus+ scholarship.
+Students with a disability also have the opportunity to receive funding for a preparatory trip for themselves and, if applicable, an accompanying person, in order to be able to assess whether a longer stay at the foreign place of work is possible.

-For more information on the Erasmus+ special funding, please visit the NA DAAD website (opens in a new window).
+For more information on the Erasmus+ additional funding, please visit the NA DAAD website (opens in a new window).

 Application